-Jaguar learned a serious lesson from that fire, particularly in the significant production backlog that it caused.
+Jaguar learned a serious lesson from that fire, particularly due to the significant production backlog that it caused.

-To prevent the likelihood of such a situation happening again, Jaguar rounded off the Fifties nicely with the successful acquisition and absorption of the Daimler Car Company.
+To prevent the likelihood of such a situation recurring, Jaguar rounded off the Fifties nicely with the successful acquisition and absorption of the Daimler Car Company.

 Take me back to the home page